dockstore/dockstore-ui/SOP.md

 ### Dockstore Components

-The Dockstore project consists of three major components, the `dockstore-webservice`, the `dockstore-client` and the `dockstore-ui`.
+The Dockstore project consists of three major components: the `dockstore-webservice`, the `dockstore-client` and the `dockstore-ui`.

 #### dockstore-webservice